-9. Pension benefits are provided to senior officials on the same basis as all other staff.
+10. Pension benefits are provided to senior officials on the same basis as all other staff.
 The accrued pension benefits for senior managers are set out in the table below, together with the pension contributions made by the institution.

-Name Accrued pension at pension age at 31 July 2021 Accrued lump sum at pension age at 31 July 2021 Real increase in pension 1 August 2020 to 31 July 2021 Real increase in lump sum 1 August 2020 to 31 July 2021 CETV at 31 July 2021 CETV at 31 July 2020 Real increase in CETV
+Name Accrued pension at pension age at 31 July 2023 Accrued lump sum at pension age at 31 July 2023 Real increase in pension 1 August 2022 to 31 July 2023 Real increase in lump sum 1 August 2022 to 31 July 2023 CETV at 31 July 2023 CETV at 31 July 2022 Real increase in CETV

 £'000 £'000 £'000 £'000 £'000 £'000 £'000

 Name A

 Name B

-Cash equivalent Transfer Value (CETV)
+Cash Equivalent Transfer Value (CETV)

-- 10. A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a particular point in time. - 11.
+- 11. A Cash Equivalent Transfer Value (CETV) is the actuarially assessed capitalised value of the pension scheme benefits accrued by a member at a particular point in time. - 12.
 The value of the accrued pension benefits has been calculated on the basis of the age at which the person will first become entitled to receive a pension on retirement without reduction on account of its payment at that age; without exercising any option to commute pension entitlement into a lump sum; and without any adjustment for the effects of future inflation.
-The pension figures shown relate to the benefits that the person has accrued as a consequence of their total Local Government Pension Scheme service and not just their current appointment. - 12.
-In considering the accrued pension benefits figures the following contextual information should be taken into account:
+The pension figures shown relate to the benefits that the person has accrued as a consequence of their total Local Government Pension Scheme service and not just their current appointment.

-- (i) The figures for pension and lump sum are illustrative only in light of the assumptions set out above and do not necessarily reflect the actual benefits that any individual may receive upon retirement. - (ii) The accrued benefits figures are reflective of the pension contributions that both the employer and the scheme member have made over a period of time.
+- 13. In considering the accrued pension benefits figures the following contextual information should be taken into account: - (i) The figures for pension and lump sum are illustrative only in light of the assumptions set out above and do not necessarily reflect the actual benefits that any individual may receive upon retirement. - (ii) The accrued benefits figures are reflective of the pension contributions that both the employer and the scheme member have made over a period of time.

-Real increase in CETV
+Real Increase in CETV

-13. This reflects the increase in CETV that is funded by the employer.
+14. This reflects the increase in CETV that is funded by the employer.
 It does not include the increase in accrued pension due to inflation, contributions paid by the employee (including the value of any benefits transferred from another pension scheme or arrangement) and uses common market valuation factors for the start and end of the period.

-Compensation for loss of office
+Compensation for Loss of Office

-- 14. xx employees left under voluntary exit terms on xx/xx/xx.
-They received a compensation payment of £'xxx. - 15. xx employees left under voluntary redundancy terms on xx/xx/xx.
+- 15. xx employees left under voluntary exit terms on xx/xx/xx.
+They received a compensation payment of £'xxx. - 16. xx employees left under voluntary redundancy terms on xx/xx/xx.
 They elected to take early retirement.
 The cost to the institution of buying out the actuarial reduction on their pension was £xx.
-They did not receive any additional compensation.
+They did not receive any additional compensation. - 17.
+The table below summarises the exit packages by cost band.

 Exit package cost band Number of compulsory redundancies Number of other departures agreed (including any voluntary redundancies) Total number of exit packages by cost band

 <£10,000

 £10,000 - £25,000

 £25,000 - £50,000

 £50,000 - £100,000

-£100,000 -
+£100,000 - £150,000

-£150,000

-£150,000 -
+£150,000 - £200,000

-£200,000

-Total number of

-exit packages

-Total cost (£)